deinsoftware/swpm/README.md

 # Switch Package Manager

+When switching between JavaScript projects, it's often easy to forget which package manager should be used.
+JavaScript package managers aren't quite compatible either and each one resolves dependencies differently, so accidentally installing with `npm` could cause a `yarn` or `pnpm` project to break.

-`swpm` is a project to unify the command for the most common Node Package Managers, and it will translate automatically into the current package manager used.
+`swpm` intend to solve this problem unifying the commands for the most common Node Package Managers into one.
+It will recognize the Package Manager used on the project and automatically will translate those commands.

-We will start with most used command and the idea is extend it to include all commands.
+> WIP: we will start with most used command, then other commands will be added gradually.

 ## Install